 - Ensure that whatever you write or publish has a bona fide non-electoral purpose.
 The content of the piece should focus on an issue, not on the officeholder.
-The issue should be one in which the hospital clearly has an interest, or on which the hospital has taken a public position. - Avoid identifying the officeholder as a candidate, or referring to the upcoming election in any way. - Be attentive to any "appearance" issues that may arise if the relevant issue is a particularly partisan one, is closely identified with a particular candidate, or the request is made in close proximity to a competitive election. - Evaluate carefully, when the candidate has suggested something other than a letter to the editor, whether a public communication could result in a prohibited corporate contribution from the hospital if it mentions a federal candidate or a political party, depending on when it is published. - Consult with your local counsel and/or AHA before making any commitments.
+The issue should be one in which the hospital clearly has an interest, or on which the hospital has taken a public position. - Avoid identifying the officeholder as a candidate or referring to the upcoming election in any way. - Be attentive to any "appearance" issues that may arise if the relevant issue is a particularly partisan one, the relevant issue is closely identified with a particular candidate or one that distinguishes the candidates in the election, or the request is made in close proximity to a competitive election. - When the candidate has suggested something other than a letter to the editor, evaluate carefully whether a public communication could result in a prohibited corporate contribution from the hospital if it mentions a federal candidate or a political party, depending on when it is published. - Consult with your local counsel before making any commitments.